luizbgomide/sovereign/index.md

 - Initial sections for the game master guide

 #### 2024-08-10
-- Re-do the delver creation example, which makes the examples section done for now.
+- Re-do the character creation example, which makes the examples section done for now.

 #### 2024-08-09
 - Change the tutorial to examples of play